fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

     ::fwServices::IService::sptr add(::fwData::Object::sptr obj,
             std::string serviceType, std::string _implementationId)

-This registry manages the object-service relationships and guarantees the non destruction of an object while some services are still working on it.
+This registry manages the object-service relationships and guarantees the non-destruction of an object while some services are still working on it.

 Object-Service concept example
 ------------------------------